smarie/pytest-patterns/docs/examples/data_science_benchmark/index.md

 Note that `pytest-profiling` requires `graphviz` to be installed on your machine.
 You can install it using `conda install` if your python distribution is anaconda.

 !!! note "Windows + anaconda users"
     If you are in this configuration, you might find that the svg file is not generated even though no particular error is encountered.
-This is a known bug in pytest-profiling with already a proposed [solution](https://github.com/manahl/pytest-plugins/pull/99).
-Until they integrate the fix, you may wish to clone the proposed Pull Request branch on your local environment.
+This is a known bug in pytest-profiling that was [fixed](https://github.com/man-group/pytest-plugins/pull/99) but we are still waiting for the corresponding [release on pypi](https://github.com/man-group/pytest-plugins/issues/162).
+In the meantime you can clone the PR locally.

 !!! note "Pycharm + anaconda users"
     If you are in this configuration and installed graphviz using conda, PyCharm might forget to add it to the system PATH.
 You have to do it manually.
 This is a known issue in [PyCharm](https://youtrack.jetbrains.com/issue/PY-32408).

-### g- Optional: pytest logging

-**TODO** explain how to use `pytest-logger` to generate one log file per test node.

 ## Code details

 Our solution is made of three files: